Meet the Lawyers

 Arran Dowling-Hussey has 14 years’ experience as a commercial Barrister.

 Arran has been in full time practice as a Barrister in Dublin since 2003.
 He has also been called to the Bar in Belfast and London and has been associated with a number of chambers in the London area since 2007.
-As he is admitted in three jurisdictions he has often been briefed in cases that have a multi-jurisdictional element to them including but not limited to offering advices on which is the proper forum for any dispute.
+As he is admitted in three jurisdictions he has often been briefed in cases that have a multi-jurisdictional element to them including but not limited to offering advice on which is the proper forum for any dispute.
 Arran is noted for his experience in construction and ADR related work and also has significant experience in commercial, employment, landlord and tenant cases and professional negligence disputes.

 In Arran’s own words…